horizontalsystems/unstoppable-wallet-ios/README.md

 1. `git clone git@github.com:horizontalsystems/unstoppable-wallet-ios.git`

-2. You need to have `Development.xcconfig` file for Debug configuration and `Production.xcconfig` file for Release in `BankWallet/BankWallet/Configuration`.
+2. You need to have `Development.xcconfig` file for Debug configuration and `Production.xcconfig` file for Release in `UnstoppableWallet/UnstoppableWallet/Configuration`.
 You can use sample configurations in `.template.xcconfig` files.

-3. Open in XCode and run.
+3. Open in Xcode and run.

 ## License